The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 What is Skater Style?

 If you’re looking to nail the skater style, getting your shoes right is essential.
 Although there are plenty of new brands around offering great skate shoes, you can’t go wrong sticking to the classic.
 So, if you’re after an authentic skate style, be sure to look to brands like Vans and Converse for footwear.
 To keep things casual, opt for low-top sneakers, such as a pair of Vans Old Skools.
 Or, if you prefer a retro style, choose high-top sneakers like Converse All Stars or Vans Sk8-Hi’s.
-As for colour, black with white always works well or you can mix things up with a bold hue, such as red.
+As for color, black with white always works well or you can mix things up with a bold hue, such as red.

 A pair of skate shorts will help you stay cool while looking stylish this summer.
-Thanks to their unrestrictive design, shorts are a favourite item for skaters.
+Thanks to their unrestrictive design, shorts are a favorite item for skaters.
 To channel the look for yourself, pick a pair that finishes at your knees and features a loose fit.
 For a casual look, try cargo shorts with large pockets.
-Just team them with an oversized tee and skate shoes for a great skater style.
+Just team them with an oversized t-shirt and skate shoes for a cool skater style.
 Alternatively, for something a little smarter and more modern, swap the cargo shorts for a pair of chino shorts.
 But remember to make sure they’re cut long and wide to maintain a skater aesthetic.

 Graphic T-shirts are an essential element of skater style and a great way to rock the look.
-When shopping, select loose, oversized designs emblazoned with a brand name, image, slogan or logo to nail the aesthetic.
+When shopping, select loose, oversized designs emblazoned with a brand name, image, slogan, or logo to nail the aesthetic.
 Also, make sure to choose crew-neck cuts to maintain an authentic skate style, and don’t be afraid to layer your graphic tee for a cool throwback look.
 To do so, just pair your T-shirt with an open overshirt, preferably in a check pattern.

 Skate pants are all about styles that are easy to move in and comfortable to wear.
 So, while skinny jeans can be too tight and sweatpants too baggy, cargo pants are just right.
 Cargo pants and work pants, such as those from Dickies, have long been a go-to for skaters thanks to their durability.
 Today, these pants can still make an excellent option for those looking to rock the skater look.
 Likewise, chinos can offer a similar aesthetic while adding a modern touch to outfits.
 To wear a pair like a skater, all you need to do is choose a cropped, wide-leg design or cuff a straight-leg style to a couple of inches above your ankles.

 Hoodies are a skate staple and an excellent option for those who want to try out the skater style without going over-the-top.
-They can be paired with a variety of pants, including jeans, chinos, cargo pants and cropped trousers, and even added beneath a coat in winter.
+They can be paired with a variety of pants, including jeans, chinos, cargo pants, and cropped trousers, and even added beneath a coat in winter.
 They’re also practical and comfortable, making them great to wear for casual occasions.
 All you need to do is select a style that’s loose and thick to nail the look.
 For an extra skate touch, consider one with a logo or graphic print on the front.

 Skate style may be more about function than fashion, but that doesn’t mean you can’t rock a few great accessories.
 For an iconic skate look, be sure to pick up a classic wallet chain.
 These chains were designed to keep wallets secure during ollies and 360s but also worked to reinforce a rebellious style.
 Today, they’ve seen a small resurgence but certainly take confidence to pull off.
 For something easier to wear, try picking up a pair of tube socks along with a backpack and logo cap.
 Or, really embrace the ’90s with a bucket hat and bum bag worn casually across your chest.

 Today, there is no shortage of great skate brands around.
 So, you’ll have plenty of choices when shopping for skate clothes.
 Of course, nothing beats the classics.
 Vans was launched in 1966 and has stood the test of time, continuing today as one of the world’s most popular skate brands.
-Other labels, such as Stüssy, which was created in 1980, and Supreme and Volcom, which have been around since the ’90s, are also iconic industry names.
-It may be a little newer, but HUF, which was created by Keith Hufnagel, is another favourite amongst skaters.
+Other labels, such as Stüssy, which was created in 1980, and Supreme, which have been around since the ’90s, are also iconic industry names.
+It may be a little newer, but HUF, which was created by Keith Hufnagel, is another favorite amongst skaters.
 So too is Thrasher, which is a skateboarding magazine that also sells apparel and other products.

 How to Get the Skater Style